scottishgovernment/resources.mygov.scot/digital-talent-development/scottish-digital-academy.md

 ## Future Scottish Digital Academy courses dates
 Further dates in 2018 will be confirmed in due course.

-You can register your interest by completing [this short form](/SDA-Interest-Form.docx) and emailing it to [DigitalAcademy@gov.scot](mailto:DigitalAcademy@gov.scot).

 ## Location
 Venues will be confirmed once each Scottish Digital Academy course dates are released.

 ## How can I book a place?
-To request a place on the digital academy please fill in [this short form](/SDA-Interest-Form.docx) and email it to [DigitalAcademy@gov.scot](mailto:DigitalAcademy@gov.scot).
+To request a place on the digital academy courses please email [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot).

 **Cancellations:**
 If you withdraw from the course, and the Scottish Digital Academy are unable to fill the requested space, the course booking will be invoiced as a filled place.